ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 ```

 - [`useEffect`](https://reactjs.org/docs/hooks-effect.html) - this is a React hook that is called after your component is rendered.
 Because it has an empty array `[]` prop passed into it (see line 3), it will only be called on the component's _first_ render.
 Here we'll call our wallet listener and another wallet function to update our UI to reflect whether a wallet is already connected.
-- `connectWalletPressed` - this function will be called to connect the user's Metamask wallet to our dApp.
+- `connectWalletPressed` - this function will be called to connect the user's MetaMask wallet to our dApp.
 - `onMintPressed` - this function will be called to mint the user's NFT.

 Near the end of this file, we have the UI of our component.
 If you scan this code carefully, you'll notice that we update our `url`, `name`, and `description` state variables when the input in their corresponding text fields change.